GerritGeeraerts/markdown-cv/index.md

 Motivated, a creative problem-solver, leveraging critical thinking and analytical skills to find robust solutions.
 I am a generalist with a broad interest range.

-My goal now is to grow and apply my technical expertise as a Data Engineer to build robust **LLM** & MLops pipeline solutions that leverage the capabilities of Artificial Intelligence.
+My goal now is to grow and apply my technical expertise as a Data Engineer to build robust **LLM**ops solutions that leverage the capabilities of Artificial Intelligence.

 ## Skills